user1342/Broken-Droid-Factory/README.md

   -t TEMPLATE, --template TEMPLATE
                         The path to the template app.
 Do not alter unless you know what you're doing.
+  -s SDK, --sdk SDK     The path to your local Android SDK.
   -c CHALLENGE, --challenge CHALLENGE
                         The desired challenge level for the created APK.
   -v, --verbose         Increase output verbosity.